jpbempel/jpbempel.github.io/_posts/2013-03-25-lock-lock-lock-enter.md

 Highlighted in green, the path executed when we acquired successfully the lock.
 Notice again the main instruction `lock cmpxchg`.

 ## Conclusion
-Except for biased version, other versions are similar. so here no clear winner for what is the fastest lock.
+Except for biased version, other versions are similar.
+So here no clear winner for what is the fastest lock.
 Biased locking seems very efficient here, but at a high cost of a safepoint if revoked.
-ReentrantLock is more stable in terms of execution since there is no special optimization beside the intrinsic form of CompareAndSwap operation.
+`ReentrantLock` is more stable in terms of execution since there is no special optimization beside the intrinsic form of `CompareAndSwap` operation.

 In any case you can notice that there is overhead by using lock, even in best case when there is no contention.

-(1) From Presentation: The Hotspot Virtual Machine by Paul Hohensee
+[1] From presentation: [The Hotspot Virtual Machine](https://www.cs.princeton.edu/picasso/mats/HotspotOverview.pdf) by Paul Hohensee